 MKayo is an artist who specializes in providing simple, easy-to-follow drawing tutorials for beginners.

-You Can Draw a Happy Face
+You Can Draw a Smiley Face

 Step 1: Draw a Simple Circle

 Like most drawings, this one starts our with a simple shape: a circle.